 read_onlywill not be logged even after

-read_onlymode is disabled (for example if the slave is promoted to a master).
+read_onlymode is disabled (for example if the replica is promoted to a primary).

-- The Admin statements ANALYZE, CHECK and REPAIR will not be logged to the binary log under read-only.
+- The admin statements ANALYZE, CHECK, OPTIMIZE and REPAIR will not be logged to the binary log under read-only.

 Older MariaDB Versions